srizzling/shepherd/README.md

 ## Introduction

-`shepherd` is a useful cli for GitHub orgs who have multiple repositories, and want to ensure that a main "maintainer" team owns the repositories within that org.
+`shepherd` is a bot that will configure repositories for GitHub orgs who have multiple repositories, and want to ensure that a main "maintainer" team owns the repositories within that org.
 This project is heavily inspired by [pepper](https://github.com/genuinetools/pepper).

 ## Features